 Yellow bag on a towel

-Therefore, instead of buying a classical tote to carry your beach essentials, get an anti-theft beach bag.
-Such products come with lockable zippers, are slash-proof and can be fixed to structures like a table or sun lounger so you can put your mind at rest that unauthorized people can’t access your belongings.
+Therefore, instead of buying a classic tote to carry your beach essentials, get an anti-theft bag.
+Such products come with lockable zippers, are slash-proof, and can be fixed to structures like a table or sun lounger so you can put your mind at rest so that unauthorized people can’t access your belongings.

-To hide valuables, getting a beach safe container is another great option if you just want to keep smaller things like phones, keys and cash secure.
-A portable safe can be a small bag or box you place your valuables in and lock either with a combination lock or padlock, but there are special chair safe boxes you can easily attach it to the back of a lounge chair or umbrella.
+To hide valuables, getting a beach safe is another great option if you just want to keep smaller things like phones, keys and cash secure.
+A portable safe can be a small locking bag you place your valuables in and lock either with a combination lock or padlock, but there are also special safe boxes that you can easily attach to the back of a lounge chair or umbrella.

 SAFEGO Portable Lock Box Safe